Cuki-Chang/Human-Drone-communication/README.md

 # Human-Drone-communication

-#### This is the code implementation of the papers titled "Real-Time Human Detection and Gesture Recognition for On-Board UAV Rescue"
+#### This is the code implementation of the papers titled:
-and “Gesture Recognition for UAV-based Rescue Operation based on Deep Learning”
+"Real-Time Human Detection and Gesture Recognition for On-Board UAV Rescue" and “Gesture Recognition for UAV-based Rescue Operation based on Deep Learning”

 ### Citations